morgoe/yogaruka/prices-new-students.md

 ---
 layout: default
-cover-image: prices
+cover-image: pricing
 title: Pricing for new students
 permalink: /new-students/
 site-nav: new-students
 h1: Pricing for new students
 subtitle: >-
   We have two options for newcomers to Yogaruka.
 Both are great ways to get started and learn what the studio is all about.
 published: true
 ---